WHO WE ARE

 My career path has been a bit like a winding stream that naturally funnelled into Sage Legal.
 As I finished law school, I knew that Aboriginal law and environmental law were where I wanted to be, but I wanted a broad skill-set so I could be as useful as I could once I got there.
 That meant I spent many years doing general commercial, employment, estate and professional regulatory litigation work.
 I then took time away from law to do interview based graduate research on British Columbia’s regulation of water in the fracking industry, which took me to Treaty 8 territory.

 I’m currently focused on land stewardship initiatives, consultation matters and regulatory processes and hearings.
-I have the background to engage directly on the technical aspects related to major projects such as pipelines, mines and hydroelectric dams, which allows me tot translate complex material into digestible information for our clients.
+I have the background to engage directly on the technical aspects related to major projects such as pipelines, mines and hydroelectric dams, which allows me to translate complex material into digestible information for our clients.

 As soon as I was hired in 2022, I noticed how unique Sage Legal was for a law firm.
 Josh has created a firm where teamwork and collaboration are the core values.
 This was a new experience for me.
 For me the Sage identity comes from his leadership.
 The lawyers and clients we work with are exceptional, because Josh trusts them and truly values their insights and opinions.